Skip to content

 Claude Code runs in your local environment and sends only the conversation — the files and context you expose — to Anthropic's API.
 Codex's flagship cloud mode clones your entire repository into an OpenAI-managed container.
 Under strict security or compliance policies, Claude Code (or Codex's local CLI) is the safer default.

 Not directly — review just happens at a different point.
 Codex bakes review in at the end: you inspect a finished pull request.
 Claude Code's plan mode front-loads it: the agent proposes an approach you approve before it touches a file.
-Choose by whether you'd rather review intentions or results.
+Choose by whether you'd rather review intentions or results — on this axis the codex vs claude code split is review-first versus review-last.

 Written by